Deformations of algebras in noncommutative geometry: Formal deformation theory and Kontsevich's theorem

-In the case of Lie algebras $\mfg$, the category of $\mfg$-modules is in fact abelian, and equivalent to the category of $U\mfg$-modules.
-Let $H^\bullet_{\Lie}(\mfg,-)$ denotes the Lie (or Chevalley-Eilenberg) cohomology of $\mfg$ with coefficients in Lie modules.
-One then has (cf.~\cite[Exercise 7.3.5]{Wei-iha}) $\Ext^\bullet_{U\mfg}(M, N) \cong H^\bullet_{\Lie}(\mfg, \Hom_\bk(M, N))$.
-So $H^\bullet_{\Lie}(\mfg, N) \cong \Ext^\bullet_{U\mfg}(\bk, N)$, the extensions of $\bk$ by $N$ as $\mfg$-modules; this differs from the associative case where one considers the extensions of $A$, rather than $\bk$, by $N$.
-(Note that, since $A$ need not be augmented, one does not necessarily have a module $\bk$ of $A$ anyway.
-Also note that, for associative algebras, bimodules are the correct notion of modules over an algebra that are analogous to Lie modules over Lie algebras.) \end{remark}
+In the case of Lie algebras $\mfg$, one can explicitly describe the Chevalley-Eilenberg cohomology of $\mfg$, owing to the fact that the category of $\mfg$-modules is equivalent to the category of modules over the associative algebra $U\mfg$.
+Let $H^\bullet_{\Lie}(\mfg,-)$ denote the Lie (or Chevalley-Eilenberg) cohomology of $\mfg$ with coefficients in Lie modules.
+One then has (cf.~\cite[Exercise 7.3.5]{Weibel}) $\Ext^\bullet_{U\mfg}(M, N) \cong H^\bullet_{\Lie}(\mfg, \Hom_\bk(M, N))$.
+So $H^\bullet_{\Lie}(\mfg, N) \cong \Ext^\bullet_{U\mfg}(\bk, N)$, the extensions of $\bk$ by $N$ as $\mfg$-modules; this differs from the associative case where one considers the bimodule extensions of $A$, rather than the Lie module extensions of $\bk$.
+(Note that, since $A$ need not be augmented, one does not necessarily have a module $\bk$; indeed one need not have a one-dimensional module at all, such as in the case where $A$ is the algebra of $n$ by $n$ matrices for $n \geq 2$, or when $A$ is the Weyl algebra in characteristic zero, which has no finite-dimensional modules). \end{remark}